kbroman/ProgrammingNotes/linux_issues.md

   with the laptop's display off.
 Even better would be to use it with the laptop closed.

+  The thing that seems to work: log in, select display settings (to have external display as single monitor), then close laptop (to suspend), then open laptop again

 - Emoji fonts don't seem to work.
 For example, using them with autokey.
 Can paste them normally (though black-and-white) but they don't show up within autokey